-Next-generation electric motors and electromagnetic devices
+Next-generation electromagnetic devices

 Elmworks is supported by a grant from the National Science Foundation's Small Business Innovation Research program.
 This program focuses on high-risk, high-impact technologies, helping startups and small businesses transform their ideas into marketable products and services.